The Doctor of Philosophy in Biostatistics requires completion of the following:

-- First Year (MS) Statistical Theory Examination: For advisory purposes, students must take the MS Statistical Theory Examination after the end of spring quarter following completion of STAT 512 and STAT 513 (usually in Year 1).
-(A new student placement exam may be taken to waive these courses and the MS Theory Exam.)
+- First Year Theory Exam: For advisory purposes, PhD students must take the First Year Statistical Theory Examination after the end of spring quarter following completion of STAT 512 and STAT 513 (usually in Year 1).
+(A new PhD student placement exam may be taken to waive these courses and the First Year Theory Exam.)

-- PhD Statistical Theory Examination: Students must pass the PhD Statistical Theory Examination within two years following first time completion of STAT 581, STAT 582, STAT 583 (usually the summer of Year 2).
+- PhD Theory Exam: PhD students must pass the PhD Statistical Theory Examination within two years following first time completion of STAT 581, STAT 582, STAT 583 (usually the summer of Year 2).
 This comprehensive exam covers theory material learned in both the first and second years of the program.

-- PhD Applied Statistics Examination: Students must pass the PhD Applied Examination within two years following first time completion of BIOST 570 (usually the summer of Year 2).
+- PhD Applied Exam: PhD students must pass the PhD Applied Examination within two years following first time completion of BIOST 570 (usually the summer of Year 2).
 This exam covers Applied and Data Analysis coursework.
 In addition to courses, RA work and internships can provide opportunities to help prepare for the exam.

 The purpose of writing a PhD dissertation is to make a substantive contribution to knowledge in biostatistics and to provide the student with training in undertaking biostatistical research.
 Under the guidance of a supervisory committee and the mentorship of the committee chair (the dissertation advisor), PhD students must perform biostatistics research and write a dissertation.
 The preliminary work for the dissertation is assessed in the General Examination, and the completed dissertation is assessed in the Final Examination.
 Students typically begin work on their dissertation after completing the PhD qualifying exams, although students should explore potential research topics early their graduate program.